ghdz89/getting-started-gilberto/README.md

 ### Get familiar

 This is a minimal app that implements Plaid using a very basic HTML and vanilla JS front end with an Express/Node backend.
-After linking a financial account, this app will retrieve transactions information and render it on the home page.
+After linking a financial account, this app will retrieve transactions associated with the account and render them on the home page.
 Here's a short description of the key files in this repo:

 - **index.html** – A basic HTML page with a nav bar and button.
-Clicking the button will commence the Link flow.
+Clicking the button will start the Link flow.
 Successfully linking an account via Link will render results on this page.

-- **index.js** – Configures the Plaid client and defines endpoints that call Plaid endpoints.
-Utilizes the official [node.js client library](https://github.com/plaid/plaid-node) for the Plaid API.
+- **index.js** – Configures the Plaid client and uses Express to defines routes that call Plaid endpoints.
+Utilizes the official [node.js client library](https://github.com/plaid/plaid-node) to make calls to the Plaid API.

 - **oauth.html** – Link is re-initialized on this page during the OAuth flow.
 After successfully re-initializing Link and completing the Link flow, the end user is redirected back home.